[Translate to English:]

 International scholarship programme for dance artists

-"Dance Research NRW" is explicitly not production-related.
-Since its introduction in 2009, the programme has focused on researching artistic themes and developing working methods.
-Grants of up to 6,000 euros are offered, depending on the type and scope of the research.
-The NRWKS arranges meetings and discussions with artists and cultural institutions from a wide range of disciplines and research institutions and supports the final public or digital presentations.
+The "Dance Research NRW" programme is explicitly not production-related.
+Since the programme was introduced in 2009, the focus has been on researching artistic themes and developing working methods.
+The programme offers grants of up to 6,000 euros, depending on the type and scope of the research.